4W4I5/Semester-5-Notes/DB/Exam Prep/DB Finals Prep.md

 > [!NOTE]
 >Well this is a lot
 >Update: Not worth the effort of noting everything down.
-Yellow triangles mean stuff that i excluded
+Yellow triangles mean stuff that i excluded or did not put that much effort in (gpt zindabad)

 | Topic                            | Status                              |
 | -------------------------------- | ----------------------------------- |